msadowski/msadowski.github.io/_posts/2018-02-18-lets-learn-from-patagonia.md

 [Patagonia](http://www.patagonia.com/home/) is an outdoor company producing technical clothing for range of activities, quite known for it's approach to sustainable production and environmental activism.

-# Let My People Go Surfing

-I found this book very inspiring.
-It was also the first time when I bought an e-book and after reading it I decided to buy two paperbacks as gifts ([Amazon reflink](http://amzn.to/2EcIthV)).

-The book describes how Yvon Chouinard, a reluctant businessman, created Patagonia.
-I found the book to be very thought provoking and a very good lesson on business ethics and alternative approaches to running a company and taking care of employees.

-As for the books themselves I love the quality of paperbacks (at $7.22 on Amazon they are a steal, especially compared to $15.21 e-books).

 <figure class="half">
 	<img src="{{site.url}}/images/patagonia_1_600.jpg" alt="">
 	<img src="{{site.url}}/images/patagonia_2_600.jpg" alt="">
 </figure>

+*Let My People Go Surfing* describes how Yvon Chouinard, a reluctant businessman, created Patagonia.
+I found the book to be very thought provoking and a very good lesson on business ethics and alternative approaches to running a company and taking care of employees.

+Without further due here is what I've taken from this book.

 # Lessons learned from _Let My People Go Surfing_